Generalized Ellis-Bronnikov wormhole solution in the scalar-Einstein-Gauss-Bonnet $4d$ gravitational model: Conclusions

 In this paper we consider the sEGB model - a $4d$ gravitational model with a scalar field $\varphi$, Einstein and Gauss-Bonnet terms.
 The model action contains a potential term $U\left(\varphi\right))$, a Gauss-Bonnet coupling function $f\left(\varphi\right)$ and a parameter $\varepsilon = \pm 1$, where $\varepsilon = 1$ corresponds to a pure scalar field, and $\varepsilon = -1$ to a phantom one.

-Here we applied the sEGB reconstruction procedure considered in our previous paper to the metric of the Bronnikov-Ellis solution, which describes a massive wormhole in a model with a phantom field (and zero potential).
+Here we applied the sEGB reconstruction procedure considered in our previous paper to the metric of the Ellis-Bronnikov solution, which describes a massive wormhole in a model with a phantom field (and zero potential).
+As was pointed out in Ref. \cite{Sharma_14} Ellis-Bronnikov wormholes require violation of null energy conditions at the "throat".

 For this metric, written in the Buchdal parameterization with a radial variable $u$, we found a solution of the master equation for $f\left(\varphi\right))$ with the integration (reconstruction) parameter $C_0$.
 Also, expressions for $U\left(\varphi\left(u\right)\right)$ and $\varepsilon \dot{\varphi} = h\left(u\right)$ were found for $\varepsilon = \pm 1$.
 We found that for big enough values of $\left|u\right|$: the scalar field is an ordinary field in case a) $C_0 < 0$, while it is a phantom one when b) $C_0 > 0$.
 It should be noted that case a) is more acceptable from a physical point of view.
 In this case, the value of the field potential $U\left(\varphi\left(u\right)\right)$ tends to zero as $u \to \pm \infty$, independently from the sign of an arbitrary constant $C_0 \neq 0$.
 Based on the obtained results, a theorem (no-go) was established in this metric, which reported that does not exist as a constant-sign function $h\left(u\right)$ for all values of $u \in \left(- \infty, + \infty \right)$.